 We’ve been wanting to add some plants to our home for a while now, and we’ve also been wanting to add something to our table to spruce it up a bit.
 We decided to combine the two ideas and started brainstorming ways in which we could tackle it – we went through a bunch of different ideas from several small planters across the table, to several small planters on a large silver platter, to one giant planter that would cover the length of the table.

 Finally, we landed on the one-giant-planter idea, simply because it was almost impossible to find a platter that was both narrow enough and long enough to fit what we wanted.
 We didn’t like the idea of several smaller vessels for the succulents because we want to be able to easily move the centerpiece when we have guests over and are serving dinner.
 And, let’s be real – succulent centerpieces are the best kind of centerpieces.

-We chose MDF to build our planter because it’s cheap and relatively easy to work with.
+We chose MDF to build our succulent centerpiece because it’s cheap and relatively easy to work with.
 We chose the size for the planter based on a broad guess about what we thought would work best on our table – my tip here is to go ahead and set your table as if you were having dinner, then use a tape measure to see what size will fill up the blank space nicely without overwhelming your placemats.
 We cut a sample piece in the size and height we were thinking about to make sure we liked the scale on the table before we actually built the planter.

 We built a simple box with the MDF that fit the dimensions we wanted to use.
 Once we had it built, we used something called Pruning Seal to act as a waterproof barrier for the box (since MDF and water are Pruning Seal to act as a waterproof barrier for the box (since MDF and water are not friends!).